-- diversion of management's attention and disruption of ongoing businesses; - contractual restrictions on the conduct of Applied's business during the pendency of a proposed transaction; - inability to complete proposed transactions due to the failure to obtain regulatory or other approvals, litigation or other disputes, and any ensuing obligation to pay a termination fee; - the failure to realize expected returns from acquired businesses; - requirements imposed by government regulators in connection with their review of a transaction, which may include, among other things, divestitures and restrictions on the conduct of Applied's existing business or the acquired business; - ineffective integration of operations, systems, technologies, products or employees, which can impact the ability to realize anticipated synergies or other benefits; - failure to commercialize technologies from acquired businesses or developed through strategic investments; - dependence on unfamiliar supply chains or relatively small supply partners; - inability to capitalize on characteristics of new markets that may be significantly different from Applied's existing markets and where competitors may have stronger market positions and customer relationships; - failure to retain and motivate key employees of acquired businesses; - the potential impact of the announcement or consummation of a proposed transaction on relationships with third parties; - potential changes in Applied's credit rating, which could adversely impact the Company's access to and cost of capital; - reductions in cash balances or increases in debt obligations to finance activities associated with a transaction, which reduce the availability of cash flow for general corporate or other purposes, including share repurchases and dividends; - exposure to new operational risks, rules, regulations, worker expectations, customs and practices to the extent acquired businesses are located in regions where Applied has not historically conducted business; - challenges associated with managing new, more diverse and more widespread operations, projects and people; - inability to obtain and protect intellectual property rights in key technologies; - inadequacy or ineffectiveness of an acquired company's internal financial controls, disclosure controls and procedures, privacy policies and procedures, or environmental, health and safety, anti-corruption, human resource, or other policies or practices; - impairment of acquired intangible assets and goodwill as a result of changing business conditions, technological advancements or worse-thanexpected performance of the segment; - the risk of litigation or claims associated with a proposed or completed transaction; - unknown, underestimated or undisclosed commitments or liabilities; and - the inappropriate scale of acquired entities' critical resources or facilities for business needs.
+- diversion of management's attention and disruption of ongoing businesses; - · contractual restrictions on the conduct of Applied's business during the pendency of a proposed transaction; - inability to complete proposed transactions due to the failure to obtain regulatory or other approvals, litigation or other disputes, and any ensuing obligation to pay a termination fee; - the failure to realize expected returns from acquired businesses; - requirements imposed by government regulators in connection with their review of a transaction, which may include, among other things, divestitures and restrictions on the conduct of Applied's existing business or the acquired business; - ineffective integration of operations, systems, technologies, products or employees, which can impact the ability to realize anticipated synergies or other benefits; - · failure to commercialize technologies from acquired businesses or developed through strategic investments; - dependence on unfamiliar supply chains or relatively small supply partners; - inability to capitalize on characteristics of new markets that may be significantly different from Applied's existing markets and where competitors may have stronger market positions and customer relationships; - failure to retain and motivate key employees of acquired businesses; - the potential impact of the announcement or consummation of a proposed transaction on relationships with third parties; - · potential changes in Applied's credit rating, which could adversely impact the Company's access to and cost of capital; - reductions in cash balances or increases in debt obligations to finance activities associated with a transaction, which reduce the availability of cash flow for general corporate or other purposes, including share repurchases and dividends; - exposure to new operational risks, rules, regulations, worker expectations, customs and practices to the extent acquired businesses are located in regions where Applied has not historically conducted business; - · challenges associated with managing new, more diverse and more widespread operations, projects and people; - inability to obtain and protect intellectual property rights in key technologies; - inadequacy or ineffectiveness of an acquired company's internal financial controls, disclosure controls and procedures, cybersecurity, privacy policies and procedures, or environmental, health and safety, anti-corruption, human resource, or other policies or practices; - impairment of acquired intangible assets and goodwill as a result of changing business conditions, technological advancements or worse-thanexpected performance of the segment; - · the risk of litigation or claims associated with a proposed or completed transaction; - · unknown, underestimated or undisclosed commitments or liabilities; and - the inappropriate scale of acquired entities' critical resources or facilities for business needs.

 Applied also makes strategic investments in other companies, including companies formed as joint ventures, which may decline in value or not meet desired objectives.
 The success of these investments depends on various factors over which Applied may have limited or no control and, particularly with respect to joint ventures, requires ongoing and effective cooperation with strategic partners.
+In addition, new legislation or additional regulations may affect or impair our ability to invest in certain countries or require us to obtain regulatory approvals to do so.
 The risks to Applied's strategic investment portfolio may be exacerbated by unfavorable financial market and macroeconomic conditions and, as a result, the value of the investment portfolio could be negatively impacted and lead to impairment charges.